Skip to content

 enabled = true

-Compatible providers: Grok (xAI), OpenAI, DeepSeek, Kimi/Moonshot, GLM (Zhipu), OpenRouter, Ollama, vLLM, LM Studio
+Compatible providers: Grok (xAI), OpenAI, DeepSeek, Kimi/Moonshot, GLM (Zhipu), OpenRouter, Groq, Mistral, Together AI, Perplexity, Cerebras, Azure OpenAI, GitHub Copilot, GitLab Duo, Ollama, vLLM, LM Studio

 For providers using the OpenAI Responses API (e.g., ChatGPT/Codex subscriptions).
 Claudex translates between Anthropic Messages API and the OpenAI Responses API.